Gaetano Sciolari Toy Wall Lamp

 Sciolari was the founder and the first president of the trade association of Italian manufacturers of lighting fixtures, the AIDI.
 The Associazione Italiana di Illuminazione was founded in 1958 and still exists today.

-The Ecolight company is long gone, no information to be found about it, unfortunately.
+The Ecolight company is long gone, no information can be found about it, unfortunately.
 It was located in Milan.
 Do you know more about it?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.
+Your help is much appreciated.
 Another company with the same name exists in Milan, but it got nothing to do with this one.
-It was founded in the 90’s.
+It was founded in the 90s.

 The Metalarte company was founded in 1932 in Cannoveles, some 30 km/19 mi from Barcelona in Catalonia, Spain.
 In the 1960’s and 1970’s it renewed its catalogue and started working with external designers and companies.
 For instance, they sold lamps produced by Louis Poulsen from Denmark and Arteluce and Stilnovo from Italy.
 Today the company is part of the Luxonia group.
 Together with the Troll and Sagelux brands.